Srinu0342/PingPong-backend/README.md

 ## BACKEND INSTRUCTIONS:

+** RUN node index.js to run the backend

 1. The app only has server memory for storage.
 For production ready app needs to connect document based database connected.
 2. At this stage restarting the server will cause loosing all the stored match data.